sueszli/notionSnapshot/development diary.md

 ## Finding existing tools to build on top of
 There are already a few tools that do something very similar to what we want to do.
 We should try to build on top of these tools instead of reinventing the wheel.

-I did a thorough research (really, I mean like 2 full days) and found the following tools to have the best replication of the original styling:
+I did a thorough research (really, I mean like 2 entire days) and found the following tools to have the best replication of the original styling:

 - Loconotion: https://github.com/leoncvlt/loconotion/ (clearly the best option but it does not support all features - such as file attachments)
 - Fruition: https://github.com/stephenou/fruitionsite/ (this one inspired Locotion)